 Whether the miniature horse’s presence in a specific facility compromises legitimate safety requirements that are necessary for safe operation.

-Owners of service animals must provide proof of current vaccinations to the Superintendent with their request to be accompanied by a service animal.
+Upon request, owners of service animals must provide proof of current vaccinations to the Superintendent with their request to be accompanied by a service animal.

-All service dogs must be spayed or neutered.

 All service animals must be kept clean and groomed to avoid shedding and dander, and must be treated for, and kept free of fleas and ticks

 Owners of service animals are liable for any harm or injury caused by the animal to other students, staff, visitors, and/or property.

-A service animal must have a harness, leash, or other tether, unless either the handler is unable because of a disability to use a harness, leash, or other tether, or the use of harness, leash, or other tether would interfere with the service animal’s safe, effective performance of work or tasks, in which case the service animal must be otherwise under the handler’s control, such as by voice control, hand signals, or other effective means.
+A service animal must have a harness, leash, or other tether, unless either the handler is unable because of a disability to use a harness, leash, or other tether, or the use of harness, leash, or other tether would interfere with the service animal’s safe, effective performance of work or tasks, in which case the service animal must be otherwise under the handler’s control, through voice control or other effective means.

 The school system is not responsible for the care or supervision of a service animal, including walking the animal or responding to the animal’s need to relieve itself.